cyclus/cyclus.github.com/source/basics/concepts.rst

 * |Cyclus| tracks the evolution of a system over time
 * agents interact through a dynamic resource exchange that is recomputed at each time step
 * |Cyclus| catalogs the transactions of discrete quanta of resources
-* agents may enter or leave the simulation over the lifetime of a simulation
+* agents may enter or leave the simulation over its lifetime
 * each agent is deployed as a clone of a prototype
-* each prototype is defined as a configuration an archetype
+* each prototype is defined as a configuration of an archetype
 * archetypes are loaded dynamically at runtime and can be contributed by any user/developer

 Agent-Based Simulation